Information that Investors on this site should know:

 All financial statements must be prepared in accordance with GAAP.
 Financial statement reviews must be conducted in accordance with the Statements on Standards for Accounting and Review Services issued by the Accounting and Review Services Committee of the AICPA.
 Financial statement audits must be conducted in accordance with either (i) auditing standards of the AICPA or (ii) the standards of the Public Company Accounting Oversight Board.
 These financial statements are not required to be audited or reviewed by a certified accountant; however, if a Block Developer has available financial statements that have either been reviewed or audited by a public accountant that is independent of the Block Developer, those financial statements must be provided.

-Which types of securities that may be offered on Buy The Block and what risks come with them?
+Which types of securities may be offered on Buy The Block, and what risks come with them?

-In exchange for investment by a BlockVestor, a Block Developer may provide debt, equity, or some combination of the two (most commonly referred to a convertible debt which may convert to equity upon certain events).
-Each type of security has distinct features and each carries its own set of particular risks:
+In exchange for investment by a BlockVestor, a Block Developer may provide debt, equity, or some combination of the two (most commonly referred to as a convertible debt, which may convert to equity upon certain events).
+Each type of security has distinct features, and each carries its own set of particular risks:

-An offering where equity is provided involves giving BlockVestors a direct ownership interest in the Block Developer such as stock in a corporation, membership interest in a limited liability company, limited partnership interest in a limited partnership, or other forms of ownership interest in an entity.
-Equity holders are generally entitled to profits of the Block Developer and may have certain voting rights which allow BlockVestors to help decide decisions made by the Block Developer.
+An offering where equity is provided involves giving BlockVestors a direct ownership interest in the Block Developer, such as stock in a corporation, membership interest in a limited liability company, limited partnership interest in a limited partnership, or other forms of ownership interest in an entity.
+Equity holders are generally entitled to profits of the Block Developer and may have certain voting rights that allow BlockVestors to help decide decisions made by the Block Developer.